spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

 ## Summary

 In this post I analyzed trends in the use of emotion-related words in literature.
-I show how to process large-scale text data in a computationally efficient way.
+I show how to process large-scale text data in a computationally efficient manner.

+Plotting the results reveals interesting associations between emotion and historical events, as well as differential patterns over time between English and German literature.